ckgresla/website/collections/_posts/2022-08-14-TheLastKeyboard.md

 As in the above, the layout and aesthetic of this keyboard look, like, the 90s -- or like, even older...

-But as we have established, the innovations of interfaces are indepdendent from the interfaces of hardware.
+But as we have established, the innovations of interfaces are independent from the interfaces of hardware.
 This interface happens to kick "keisters" -- so it being seemingly antiquated is actually a sign of something special, it hasn't been killed off by the constant stream of innovations yet.
 Why might that be?

 - Layout is Superb: you might think at first glance of this board that someone tried to make something symmetrical and failed ever so slightly -- but Wada-san, the UNIX folks and Apple Teams have something non-trivial in this design they somewhat share for a keyboard.
 For the programmer, professional writer or really anyone that wants to maximize their productivity on a Computer -- you will love this.
 If, on the other hand a Computer in your mind is effectively a boot-loader for Google Chrome -- consider purchasing a tablet? (why are you even here?)
 - Arrow Keys are located right in the middle of the special characters on the right (front of the board has glyphs to show what each key does if you press the "Fn" key on the far right side) and after getting over the learning curve, HOLY MOLY DO THEY WORK!
 You do not have to move your hand all over the 7 Seas and Great Kingdoms to move a cursor two fields/characters over, your hands can exist in between the spaces of VIM-bindings and Conventional Keys infinitely more seamlessly.